PritiAryal/MediCore/medical-profile-service/README.md

 - **Layered Architecture**: Separates concerns into controller, service, and repository layers (along with model, DTO, and mapper).
 - **Validation**: Uses annotations to enforce data integrity.
 - **DTO and Mapper**: Keeps API responses clean and decoupled from database structure.
 Mapper now supports entity-to-DTO and DTO-to-entity conversion.
-- **Grouped Validation Logic**: Uses a validation group interface (`CreateMedicalProfileValidationGroup`) to conditionally apply validation rules like `registeredDate` only during create operations.
+- **Grouped Validation Logic**: Uses a validation group interface (`CreateMedicalProfileValidationGroup`) to conditionally apply validation rules like `time of registration` only during create operations.
 - **Dev-friendly Setup**: Uses H2 in-memory DB for rapid development and testing.
 - **OpenAPI Documentation**: Integrated using SpringDoc with `@Tag` and `@Operation` annotations to generate Swagger-compatible docs.
 - **Global Error Handling**: Centralized exception handling for clean and user-friendly error responses.